 Enclaves of Peace

 Our everyday lives should serve as oases of God's Spirit to the people we encounter.
-It does not seem particularly strange to experience peace, tranquillity and gentleness in raw, unspoiled nature.
-People find it far more refreshing to see this same peace, patience and tranquillity in places that normally lack these characteristics.
+It does not seem particularly strange to experience peace, tranquility, and gentleness in raw, unspoiled nature.
+People find it far more refreshing to see this same peace, patience, and tranquility in places that normally lack these characteristics.

 Like the mother bird in the elementary classroom picture who carried a portable peace to her offspring, we should provide comfort and peace not only to our brethren, but to all we come in contact.